BerendKemper/callback-queue/README.md

 <div>
     <h2>Class: <code>CallbackQueue</code></h2>
     <div>
         The callbackQueue offers a synchronous execution of queued asynchronous functions (callbacks) and not blocking the eventloop.
-The callbackQueue can pass over arguments when pushing new callbacks into the queue.
-The callbackQueue can also pass over arguments when invoking the next queued callback.
-Additionally the callbackQueue can invoke queued callbacks and passing over a certain parent object as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
+When pushing callbacks into the queue arguments can be passed over.
+Arguments can also be passed over when invoking the next function from within a queued callback.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a> from wihin a callback are the callbackQueue itself so that also count for classes that are extended from the CallbackQueue.
+During the construction of a callbackQueue certain defaultArgs can be set.
     </div>
 </div>

 <div>
-    <h3><code>new CallbackQueue([parent])</code></h3>
+    <h3><code>new CallbackQueue([...initArgs])</code></h3>
     <ul>
         <details>
             <summary>
-                <code>parent</code> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">&lt;Object&gt;</a> optional
+                <code>initArgs</code> optional
             </summary>
             <div>
-                Every callback is invoked with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call">call</a> and sets either the parent parameter as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a> or in case that was undefined sets the callbackQueue as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
+                When initArgs are initialized they are set the become the first arguments of every callback located even before the next function argument.
             </div>
         </details>
     </ul>